 Schwartz is the author of three books about gambling, including Roll the Bones: The History of Gambling, Suburban Xanadu: The Casino Resort on the Las Vegas Strip and Beyond, and Cutting the Wire: Gaming Prohibition and the Internet.
 He currently writes the biweekly Green Felt Journal column for Vegas Seven magazine and was named gaming and hospitality editor of Vegas Seven.

-Brian Spellacy, a native of Springfield Massachusetts, has served as the Special Agent in Charge of the Las Vegas Secret Service Field Office since January 2014.
-As Special Agent in Charge, his responsibilities include the daily management of the agency investigative and protective mission in the Las Vegas metropolitan area as well managing the resident office in Reno, Nevada.
-Mr. Spellacy is a 26-year veteran of the Secret Service, having served in protective and investigative assignments in New York, Chicago, Houston and Washington, D.C.
+Brian Spellacy is the Director of Security at Resorts World.
+A native of Springfield Massachusetts, Mr. Spellacy is a 26-year veteran of the Secret Service, having served in protective and investigative assignments in New York, Chicago, Houston and Washington, D.C.
 Mr. Spellacy began his career with the Secret Service in 1991, serving as a Special Agent in the New York Field Office.
 He was subsequently assigned to the Presidential Protective Division, as well as the Counter Assault Team.
 Entering the agency’s supervisory ranks, Mr. Spellacy was assigned to the Presidential Protective Division.
 He then was assigned to the Chicago Field Office where he oversaw the Counterfeit Squad as well as the Financial Crimes Squad.
 Mr. Spellacy returned to Washington, D.C., and served as an Assistant Special Agent in Charge in the office of the Assistant Director of Protective Operations, Assistant Special Agent in Charge Special Operations Division, Airspace Security Branch before being assigned as the Assistant Special Agent in Charge, Houston Field Office.
-Mr. Spellacy holds a Bachelor’s of Science Degree as well as a Master’s of Education Degree from Springfield College.
+He served as the Special Agent in Charge of the Las Vegas Secret Service Field Office, with responsibilities including the daily management of the agency investigative and protective mission in the Las Vegas metropolitan area as well managing the resident office in Reno, Nevada.
+Mr. Spellacy holds a Bachelor of Science Degree as well as a Master of Education of Education Degree from Springfield College.

 Roy Student is the founder and president of Applied Management Strategies (AMS).
 A long-time gaming and hospitality executive, Student utilizes his key expertise and experience as a sought-after consultant and speaker to the international casino and gaming industry from his base in Las Vegas.
 Student has traveled throughout the world and has extensive gaming contacts and relationships within the various global regions.